VinoddHemShaVasugian/TestNG_E2E_Framework/README.md

 - `testng.xml`: TestNG configuration file.

 ## Reporting
-- **Allure Report**: After test execution, generate and view the Allure report for detailed insights into the test results using below command. allure serve
+- **Allure Report**: After test execution, generate and view the Allure report for detailed insights into the test results using following command 'allure serve'